-All students, regardless if they select Option A or Option B, will be encouraged [and expected] to experience the city beyond internship and classroom responsibilities.
+All students, regardless if they elect to complete the Internship/Experience, will be encouraged [and expected] to experience the city beyond internship and classroom responsibilities.
 Occasional organized activities such as neighborhood bike tours and group excursions will be arranged by program staff.
 New York City is filled with free events throughout the summer season in all five boroughs.